godotengine/godot-docs/tutorials/ui/bbcode_in_richtextlabel.rst

 .. note::

-    Text effects that move characters' position may result in characters being clipped by the RichTextLabel node bounds.
+    Text effects that move characters' positions may result in characters being clipped by the RichTextLabel node bounds.

     You can resolve this by disabling **Control > Layout > Clip Contents** in